ms8r/nxdoc/index.rst

 A Short Introduction to Navigatrix
 ==================================

-This documents aims to provide a short introduction to Navigatrix, a Unix- (or, more specifically: Linux-) based operating system and applications suite developed by cruisers for cruisers.
+This document aims to provide a short introduction to Navigatrix, a Unix- (or, more specifically: Linux-) based operating system and applications suite developed by cruisers for cruisers.
 This introduction will provide you with an overview of the different bits and pieces that